 This plant oil is also believed to benefit those who are suffering from the following conditions:11

-To harness these benefits, vetiver oil can be administered different ways.
-It can be applied topically (recommended diluted with a carrier oil), directly inhaled, diffused, or used as a supplement.
-The oil blends well with the essential oils of benzoin, grapefruit, jasmine, lavender, and ylang-ylang.
+To harness these benefits, vetiver oil can be administered in different ways.
+It can be applied topically (recommended diluted with a carrier oil), directly inhaled, diffused or used as a supplement.
+The oil blends well with the essential oils of benzoin, grapefruit, jasmine, lavender and ylang-ylang.

 How to Make Vetiver Oil

-- Injury blend – Blend 4 drops vetiver, 3 drops lavender and 2 drops bergamot in 1oz carrier oil.
+• Injury blend — Blend four drops vetiver, three drops lavender and two drops bergamot in 1 oz. carrier oil.
 Massage into affected area.

-- TMJ blend – Blend 4 drops helichrysum, 3 drops white fir and 2 drops vetiver in 1oz carrier oil.
+• TMJ blend — Blend four drops helichrysum, three drops white fir and two drops vetiver in 1 oz. carrier oil.
 Massage into jaw muscles morning and night.

-- Arthritis blend – Blend 4 drops frankincense, 3 drops marjoram, and 2 drops each rosemary and vetiver in 1oz carrier oil.
+• Arthritis blend — Blend four drops frankincense, three drops marjoram and two drops each rosemary and vetiver in 1 oz. carrier oil.
 Massage into affected area.